klabu-coxsbazar-badge

 Cox's Bazar hosts more than 1 million Rohingya refugees, a stateless Muslim minority, who have been forcibly displaced from Myanmar in successive waves of violence.
 They live in the camp since 2017 with few opportunities or prospects for the future.
 Over half of them are children, brimming with talent and potential.

 Life in the world's largest refugee camp should be about much more than just survival.
-This is why we joined forces with football club Paris Saint-Germain and the incredible Bangladeshi NGO Friendship to build a clubhouse on top of a hill in Camp 19.
-Together, we’ve created a sports pitch, a sports library, and most importantly, a safe and welcoming space where Rohingya children can play, learn, and connect.
+This is why we joined forces in 2022 with football club Paris Saint-Germain and the incredible Bangladeshi NGO Friendship to build a clubhouse on top of a hill in Camp 19.
+Together, we created a sports pitch, a sports library, and most importantly, a safe and welcoming space where Rohingya children can play, learn, and connect.
+Today, the project is fully in the hands of our local partner Friendship, who manage all operations, funding and management of the clubhouse.

 The project combines the Club Centre with an innovative Mobile Clubhouse on wheels: sharing its time between schools in the Bangladeshi host community and the Rohingya camps, it is a true connector.